-- 100% fall protection (i.e. two lanyards when moving in certain areas) is required for all work above six (6) feet. - Safety full body harnesses must be arranged so the d-ring is in the rear.
-Harnesses shall be in good repair no rips, tears or damaged to them. - Safety belts are not to be used for support or as a lineman's belt. - Lanyards must be secured to an anchorage point overhead that can support 5,000 lbs. using as short a line as possible, not to exceed five (5) feet. - The user prior to each use shall inspect all fall protection equipment. - Safety harnesses shall be worn and tied off when performing work on the following: - Sloped roofs - Flat roofs without handrails, if within 6 feet of the edge of the roof or opening - Any suspended platform or stage - All scaffolding six (6) feet above supporting work surface - When working on the sixth step or higher on a ladder - Ladders near the edge of roofs or floor openings - Any unguarded areas six (6) feet above any supporting work surface - An aerial lift.
+- 100% fall protection (i.e. two lanyards when moving in certain areas) is required for all work above six (6) feet. - Safety full body harnesses must be arranged so the d-ring is in the rear. - Safety belts are not to be used for support or as a lineman's belt. - Lanyards must be secured to an anchorage point overhead that can support 5,000 lbs. using as short a line as possible, not to exceed five (5) feet. - The user prior to each use shall inspect all fall protection equipment. - Lanyards may not be tied-off to any pipe/conduit less than 2" in diameter. - Safety harnesses shall be worn and tied off when performing work on the following: - Sloped roofs - Flat roofs without handrails, if within 6 feet of the edge of the roof or opening - Any suspended platform or stage - All scaffolding six (6) feet above supporting work surface - When working on the sixth step or higher on a ladder - Ladders near the edge of roofs or floor openings - Any unguarded areas six (6) feet above any supporting work surface - An aerial lift.